Festival Internacional de Benicàssim

-The festival begins on the second Tuesday of July, when the camping grounds open, although music officially commences Thursday afternoon.
-FIB is notable for having bands play through the night (5 pm–8 am) and has three main stages, Las Palmas, Visa and South Beach Dance, with capacities of approximately 30,000, 15,000 and 8,000, respectively.
-In 2009, the festival capacity exceeded 50,000; in 2020, more than 150,000 visited the festival over the four days.
+The festival begins on the second Tuesday of July, which is when the camping grounds open – although music officially commences Thursday afternoon.
+FIB is notable for having bands play through the night (5 pm–8 am) and has three main stages, Las Palmas, Visa, and South Beach Dance, with capacities of approximately 30,000, 15,000 and 8,000, respectively.
+In 2009, the festival capacity exceeded 50,000; in 2020, more than 150,000 visited the festival over the four days the festival lasted.

 History

 The first FIB took place in 1995.
-Since then, Benicàssim has been dedicated to rock, pop and electronic music as well as featuring artists who are a reference on the world stage.
+Since then, Benicàssim has been dedicated to rock, pop, and electronic music as well as featuring artists who are a reference on the world stage.

 Location

 FIB is held in the seaside resort of Benicassim (Castellón province) on Costa del Azahar, Valencia, Spain, 92.2 km away from Valencia Airport.
 Festival goers who have purchased multi-day passes can camp for up to nine days starting the Monday before and ending Tuesday after the festival has ended.